 In subsequent years, the interest in Borodino did not reduce.
 The field was visited by the royal family, senior officials, military leaders, Orthodox pilgrims, and the descendants of the heroes of 1812.

-The 1930s were a hard and dark period in the history of the field: the monuments, cathedrals and icons were destroyed, the tombs were desecrated.
-Almost from the all the monuments of the Borodino field, there were removed Russian state symbols — eagles, crowns, crosses were cut down.
+The 1930s were a hard and dark period in the field's history: the monuments, cathedrals, and icons were destroyed, the tombs were desecrated.
+Almost from all the monuments of the Borodino field, there were removed Russian state symbols — eagles, crowns.
+Crosses were cut down.
 In October 1941, the Borodino Field again became a place of fighting.
-As a result of bombing, the monuments were affected.
+As a result of the bombing, the monuments were affected.
 The museum artifacts were rescued.
-In October 1941, they were taken to Moscow, and then in Alma-Ata.
-In December 1941, there was an exhibition of Borodino Museum in the House of Defence.
-In 1944, this museum exhibits took their past places in the renovated building in the heart of Borodino Field.
-On the eve of the 150th anniversary of the Battle of Borodino in 1961, the Borodino Field was announced the open-air museum.
-In the 60-70th years of the 20th century, the most of the monuments were restored.
+In October 1941, they were taken to Moscow and then to Alma-Ata.
+In December 1941, there was an exhibition of the Borodino Museum in the House of Defence.
+In 1944, these museum exhibits took their past places in the renovated building in the heart of Borodino Field.
+On the eve of the 150th anniversary of the Battle of Borodino in 1961, the Borodino Field has announced the open-air museum.
+In the 60-70th years of the 20th century, most of the monuments were restored.
 Nowadays, there are located about 300 commemorative objects on the territory of the museum.
 The museum has a collection of more than 40 thousand exhibits.
-Among the museum items there are personal belongings of Emperor Alexander I, Field Marshal M. Kutuzov, Russian and foreign generals, trophies of Napoleon's baggage, documents, and jewels of Soviet military leaders and ordinary defenders of Moscow in 1941-1942.
+Among the museum items, there are personal belongings of Emperor Alexander I, Field Marshal M. Kutuzov, Russian and foreign generals, trophies of Napoleon's baggage, documents, and jewels of Soviet military leaders and ordinary defenders of Moscow in 1941-1942.